 1. Create and understand your buyer personas

 The first step in writing for your audience is understanding who those people are.
 If you already have customers, then you may have a good idea of their behavior patterns already.
 If you’re just starting out, your customer persona will be a fictional, generalized character that represents your target market.
 HubSpot put together a terrific user guide on how to create user personas and all of the questions you’ll need to ask.
-Gathering information such as location, age, gender, interests, education, job, and income will help you gain more insight into how to reach your audience.
+Gathering information such as location, age, interests, education, job, and income will help you gain more insight into how to reach your audience.

 2. Research topic ideas through Google

 Use Google as a springboard to help you come up with your own topics and blog post titles.
 Google allows you to find the latest news and press releases related to your niche.
 Try searching the following terms:

 - “Press releases about [your niche]”

 Scroll to the bottom of the results page.
 You may be familiar with the section titled “Searches related to…” that gives a clue to what other search queries are being performed and how Google categorizes content for your search query.
 Your goal is to write content that targets those key phrases.